AnyBody/tutorials/A_Getting_started_anyscript/lesson5.md

 **The drivers for shoulder and elbow motion thus default to applying the required constraint reaction torques to sustain the joint motions.**
 This is problematic, since we wish the muscles forces to be causing the motion instead.

-**👉**The default driver reactions must therefore be switched off by setting the "Reaction.Type" property.
+**👉 Now** The default driver reactions must therefore be switched off by setting the "Reaction.Type" property.

 ```{literalinclude} Snippets/lesson5/snip.NewModel.main-6.any